 Diamond and Fan, Millersburg

 This is the back pattern for Nesting Swan pieces.

 Eastern Star, Imperial

-This pattern is found on the exterior of some large Scroll Embossed compotes.
+This pattern is found on the exterior of large Scroll Embossed compotes.

 These are often found as the exterior of Scroll Embossed bowls but also exist without a front pattern.